asayers/cbdr/README.md

 we take a set of measurements separately for each benchmark and the combine them into a single set?  (ie. concatenate the rows of the various csv files.)

-Well, this fine, but there's one problem: the distribution of results probably won't be very normal - it's likely to be multi-modal.
-You _can_ compare these lumpy distributions to each other, but you can't use a t-test.
-You'll have to carefully find an appropriate test, and it will probably be less powerful.
+There's a problem with this: the distribution of results probably won't be very normal; in fact it's likely to be highly multi-modal (aka. lumpy).
+You _can_ compare these lumpy distributions to each other, but not with a t-test.
+You'll have to carefully find an appropriate test (probably a non-parametric one), and it will probably be a lot less powerful.

 Instead, why not make a macrobenchmark which runs all of the microbenchmarks in sequence?
 This will take all your microbenchmarks into account, and give